TshapedAsh/Green-Valley-AGN-SDSS-TNG/README.md

 MIT License (or specify your choice).

-### 🔒 Note: This repository accompanies a paper currently under review at MNRAS.
+### 🔒 Note: This repository accompanies a paper currently under review.
 The DOI will be updated upon acceptance.